OhYash/KnowledgeDay/_posts/2021-04-13-the-internet.md

 layout: post
 date: '2021-04-13 15:00:00 +0530'
 title: How the internet was built
-img: boston_dynamics_hero.jpg
+img: internet.jpg
-fig-caption: Spot by Boston Dynamics
+fig-caption: Picture by NASA
 tags:
+  - Internet
+  - History
-  - Robots
+  - Computers
   - Science
-issue: 32
+issue: 38
+description: >-
+  One of the best of our inventions that's growing wide crazily.
+Let's see how did the idea even come to the picture.
 ---
 Hey there,